Welcome to your sanctuary

 Sadly, we’ll not be able to offer live entertainment at Bodelwyddan Castle until the Welsh Government deems it safe to do so.
-However, there are exclusive recorded performances from Collabro, Kerry Ellis and Darren Day on an outdoor cinema screen, plus cinema, sport, quizzes and gameshows inside.
+However, there are exclusive recorded performances from Collabro, Kerry Ellis and Darren Day, plus cinema, sport, quizzes and gameshows.

 Can I stay for both shows?

 What happens in the hotels with a cabaret Restaurant where the entertainment and dining is in the same place?

 There’ll be fewer guests than normal in the hotels, which will allow us to space out seating and put social distancing measures in place.
 Guests will still be asked to book their breakfast and dinner times in advance.
 We’ll be in contact before your break with instructions on how to do this.

 If you have booked a Drinks Inclusive break please note that it will now operate from 4pm to 10pm which is a change from the published 6pm – midnight.

 Will the hotel shops be open?